pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 They are based on the normal Pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within Pimcore backend with areas, drag&drop etc.

-By default web-to-print documents are disabled.
+By default, web-to-print documents are disabled.
 To enable them, you need to activate them in the web-to-print settings:

 ![Web2Print settings](../../img/printdocuments_settings.png)